 The State of Digital Wallets Series

 The report provides an overview of digital wallets and their potential applications.
 It also highlights some of the challenges associated with their development and deployment.
-Finally, it offers suggestions for how organizations can successfully adopt and utilize digital wallets.
+Finally, it suggests how organizations can successfully adopt and utilize digital wallets.

 Mainstream Digital Wallets like Apple Pay and Google Pay allow simple information to be “carried” inside them.
 Everything from credit and debit cards and plane tickets to loyalty reward cards and receipts.
 This section briefly describes some of the capabilities that Digital Wallets are beginning to (or will) support.